Welcome to my 250th blog post – I am so glad you are reading my blog. Thank you!

 Today, I’m going to tell you the story of the ‘Colours of Mexico’ quilt.

+The inspiration for this quilt came from a visit to the city of Oaxaca in Mexico.
 I was in Mexico to visit my daughter, who lived there for almost a year, working at the Universidad Tecnologica del Norte de Guanajuato.
 She and her husband organised a trip which included a couple of nights in Oaxaca.
-We visited the textile museum and a white blouse with an embroidered yoke, worked in cross-stitch caught my eye.
+We visited the Textile Museum in the town and a white blouse with an embroidered yoke, worked in cross-stitch caught my eye.
 The vibrancy of the different colours so close to each other was so effective.

 I had squared paper and pencil crayons with me in Mexico, so while sitting on the roof terrace of a hostel in Mexico City, I began to sketch out some ideas for a quilt.
 I wanted to reflect the bright colours I had seen everywhere in Mexico, in the colours of exterior house walls, pottery, carpets and elsewhere.